ygaostu/Shearlet-Transform-TensorFlow/README.md

 ![alt text](Fig/0458_rgb_reconstructed.png "0458_rgb_reconstructed.png")

-Note that the shearlet system for the sparsely-sampled and pre-sheared EPIs should be prepared in advance.
+Note that the shearlet system for the pre-sheared sparsely-sampled EPIs should be prepared in advance.
 It is placed in the folder "./model" by default.
 How to generate a specially-tailored shearlet system can be found in this [repository](http://www.cs.tut.fi/~vagharsh/EPISparseRec.html).

 ### Visualization ###
 The visualization of the pipline of ST is performed using TensorBoard: